 Day 1: Arrive Delhi.
-You are greeted on arrival at the Delhi International Airport and driven to your hotel (check in 12 noon) Afternoon proceed for half day guided tour of New Delhi.
+You are greeted on arrival at the Delhi International Airport and driven to your hotel (check in 14.00 hrs ) Afternoon proceed for half day guided tour of New Delhi.
 The buildings designed by Edward Lutyens, architect of modern Delhi - are truly majestic.
 The Presidential Palace, Parliament House and India Gate are all reminiscent of the British “Raj”.
 Next visit a modern Hindu Temple before driving through, Delhi’s beautiful tree - lined avenues and the Diplomatic Enclave en-route to the 12th century, 234 foot high fluted minaret of Qutab Minar.
 Also visit the Humayun's tomb.
 Return to hotel for overnight.

+Day 2: Delhi.
 Morning after breakfast, proceed for half day guided city tour of Old Delhi.
 Explore the magnificent Red Fort, built at the zenith of the Mughal empire in India.
 The centuries- old international market-place that sprawls at its feet is still one of Delhi’s most important commercial hubs: Chandni Chowk, or “Moonlight Square”.
 Walk through the bustling silver market and the wholesale spice market.
 The sounds, smells and colors of the bazaar, and the throngs of people who animate it makes this an unforgettable spectacle.
 Visit Jumma Masjid, the largest mosque in Asia, before returning to hotel.
 (Red Fort is closed on Monday's)

 Afternoon free to explore the exotic markets, boutiques and art galleries of Delhi.
 Go shopping (vehicle with driver at disposal).
 Overnight in hotel.
 Included: (B).

 On arrival check in at your hotel.
-Afternoon is reserved for a guided sightseeing tour of the city palace, palace museum, Jai Singh's observatory, Hawa Mahal (Palace of winds) and Albert hall museum.
-Return to hotel via Johri Bazar (Gem Market) for overnight.
+Afternoon is reserved for a guided sightseeing tour of the City palace, Palace museum, Jai Singh's observatory, Hawa Mahal (Palace of winds) and Albert hall museum.
+Return to hotel for overnight stay.
 Included: (B).

-Morning after breakfast, proceed for half day excursion to see three of the most impressive forts of Rajasthan.
+Day 4: Jaipur.
+Morning after breakfast, proceed for half day excursion to see two of the most impressive forts of Rajasthan.
 Visit the impressive Amber Fort the former capital of the Royal Family of Jaipur, taking an elephant ride to the top of the fort.
-Next visit Jaigarh and Nahargarh Fort.
-Jaigarh built in 1726, has the worlds largest cannon on wheels, while Nahargarh built in 1734 provides a Panoramic view of the Jaipur city.
+Next visit Jaigarh Fort built in 1726, which has the worlds largest cannon on wheels.

-Afternoon is free for shopping (Vehicle with driver at disposal) Visit Sanganer to see block printing on cloth or walk through the jewel market - shop for semi/precious stones, Rajasthani durries, clothes, blue pottery etc. Overnight.
+Afternoon is free for shopping (Vehicle with driver at disposal) You have the option to visit Sanganer to see block printing on cloth or stroll through the local markets to shop for semi/precious stones, Rajasthani durries, clothes, blue pottery etc. Overnight.
 Included: (B).